General Characteristics of Gases

 A solid has molecules, atoms or ions arranged in a certain order in fixed positions in the crystal lattice.

-The particles in a solid are not free to move about but vibrate in their fixed positions.
+– The particles in a solid are not free to move about but vibrate in their fixed positions.

-Of the three states of matter, the gaseous state is the one most studied and best understood.
+– Of the three states of matter, the gaseous state is the one most studied and best understood.
 We shall consider it first.

-General Characteristics of Gases
+General Characteristics of gases

 (1) Expansibility

-Gases have limitless expansibility.
-They expand to fill the entire vessel they are placed in
+– They expand to fill the entire vessel they are placed in.

 (2) Compressibility

-Gases are easily compressed by application of pressure to a movable piston fitted in the container
+– Gases are easily compressed by application of pressure to a movable piston fitted in the container

 (3) Diffusibility

-Gases can diffuse rapidly through each other to form a homogeneous mixture.
+– Gases can diffuse rapidly through each other to form a homogeneous mixture.

 (4) Pressure

-Gases exert pressure on the walls of the container in all directions.
+– Gases exert pressure on the walls of the container in all directions.

 (5) Effect of Heat

-When a gas, confined in a vessel is heated, its pressure increases.
+– When a gas, confined in a vessel is heated, its pressure increases.

-The above properties of gases can be easily explained by the Kinetic Molecular Theory.
+– The above properties of gases can be easily explained by the Kinetic Molecular Theory.

-Parameters of A gas
+Parameters of gases

-A gas sample can be described in terms of four parameters (measurable properties):
+– A gas sample can be described in terms of four parameters (measurable properties):

 (1) the volume, V of the gas